-Nomination Deadline - All members who want to run for an elected position or are nominated needed to express interest to the appropriate NCDA contact by the election timelines below or they are not eligible to run that election year.
+Nomination Deadline - All members who want to run for an elected position or are nominated need to express interest to the appropriate NCDA contact by the election timeline set annually or they are not eligible to run that election year.

 Completed Paperwork and Deadlines - Members who are nominated need to complete all requirements needed to run for the NCDA board.
-These requirements are a Bio, goal statement and headshot sent to the appropriate person by the deadline.
 If items are not received, the person may not be eligible to run.

-A rubric has been established to help narrow the slate, at the committee's discretion:
+Rubrics for each position have been established to help narrow the slate, at the committee's discretion:

-President-Elect-Elect:
+President-Elect-Elect